-Research shows that pet therapy boosts the morale of aged care residents and an reduce feelings of depression and anxiety.
+Research shows that pet therapy boosts the morale of aged care residents and can reduce feelings of depression and anxiety.

 Little Chappie the beagle may look cute and cuddly on the outside but he plays an important role at an aged care home that goes beyond his friendly, furry looks.

 Research has shown that animals provide a number of benefits when they are part of aged care homes, both in terms of pet therapy sessions and general day-to-day interaction with residents.
-Chappie has certainly demonstrated this, bringing joy and comfort to the Whiddon residents.
+Chappie has certainly demonstrated this, bringing joy and comfort to residents at the aged care home.

 The presence of an animal can reduce feelings of anxiety and depression for people living in aged care homes.
 The act of stroking a pet encourages calmness and boosts morale.
 Community vet Gavin notes that aged care resident Rhonda, a former dog trainer, has a new focus and her spirits have been lifted since Chappie arrived.